praveenjayapal-github/stay_fit/README.md

 <h1 class="code-line" data-line-start=0 data-line-end=1 ><a id="Stay_Fit_0"></a>Stay Fit</h1>
 <p class="has-line-data" data-line-start="2" data-line-end="3">Stay Fit is a micro program running as a chrome extension which will help us to remind stay fit through out the day.
-I will popup with a notification and remind us to drink water and do some activity.</p>
+It will popup with a desk workout exercise and remind us to drink water.</p>
 <blockquote>
 <p class="has-line-data" data-line-start="4" data-line-end="5">According to The Washington Post, sitting without movement can lead to problems like muscle aches and degeneration, organ damage, slow brain function, and more.
 A small workout at your desk can help prevent these issues</p>
 </blockquote>